-In the well-heeled race for this year's illustrious award, Rogers beat out a number of budding designers vying for the title.
-Others being considered included: Abdul Abasi and Greg Rosborough of Abasi Rosborough, Alejandra Alonso Rojas of Alexandra Alonso Rojas, Victor Barragàn of Barragàn, Hillary Taymour of Collina Strada, Danielle Hirsh of Danielle Frankel, Raffaella Hanley of Lou Dallas, Siying Qu and Haoran Li of Private Policy, Reese Cooper of Reese Cooper, and Natalie Ratabesi of Tre By Natalie Ratabesi.
-Danielle Hirsch of Danielle Frankel and Reese Cooper were named runners-up.
+Meet the class of 2019, comprised of both celeb-approved and soon-to-be-familiar names: Abdul Abasi and Greg Rosborough of Abasi Rosborough, Alejandra Alonso Rojas of Alexandra Alonso Rojas, Victor Barragan of Barragàn, Christopher John Rogers (who counts both Michelle Obama and Lizzo as fans), Hillary Taymour of Collina Strada, Danielle Hirsh of Danielle Frankel, Raffaella Hanley of Lou Dallas, Siying Qu and Haoran Li of Private Policy, Reese Cooper of Reese Cooper, and Natalie Ratabesi of Tre By Natalie Ratabesi.

 The CFDA/Vogue Fashion Fund began in 2004, in an effort to nurture the next generation of great design talent.
 Participating in the Council of Fashion Designers of America/Vogue Fashion Fund can be a pivotal moment in an emerging designer’s career.
-Winning the $400,000 prize and a year of mentorship from some of the industry’s biggest names has the power to change the trajectory of a brand, or even create one.
+Winning the $400,000 USD prize and a year of mentorship from some of the industry’s biggest names has the power to change the trajectory of a brand, or even create one.
 It’s what brought us Alexander Wang, Proenza Schouler, and Public School.
-Previous winners include Brock Collection (2016), Telfar (2017), and, last year's award went to Pyer Moss.
+Previous winners include Brock Collection (2016), Telfar (2017), and, last year, Pyer Moss.